rozsass/text-dev-editor/_pages/example-edits.md

 **Task: Identifying unlcear technical terms: authors use different expressions for a concept and it is not clear if they are the same.**

-1. The bootstrap is a method...The bootstrap procedures....Since the bootstrap distribution is a good approximation.... [page 143](/scans/e1.png)
+1. "The bootstrap is a method...The bootstrap procedures....Since the bootstrap distribution is a good approximation...." [page 143](/scans/e1.png)
 2. "...firms with more employees tend to have larger sales." "....we see firms with zero or one employees but with very large revenues..." [page 242](/scans/e1.png)
-3. "...we have two slope coefficients and for the second range, we need to add them up." ...each line segmnent corresponding to a specific interval of the explanatory variable. [page 223-224](/scans/e1.png)
+3. "...we have two slope coefficients and for the second range, we need to add them up." ...each line segmnent corresponding to a specific interval of the explanatory variable."" [page 223-224](/scans/e1.png)

 ## Ask for more precision or examples